 The Small Business Administration (SBA) offers several programs to help small businesses get the funding they need.
-These loans are issued by approved lenders and guaranteed by the SBA.
+These debts are issued by approved lenders and guaranteed by the government.

-SBA loans offer very competitive interest rates, low down payment requirements, favorable loan terms, and high borrowing limits.
+These products offer very competitive interest rates, low down payment requirements, favorable terms, and high borrowing limits.

-While these loans can be difficult to qualify for, they tend to offer greater benefits than small business loans from banks or alternative lenders.
+While they can be difficult to qualify for, they tend to offer greater benefits than ones from banks or alternative lenders.

-There are several different SBA loan programs designed to assist with various aspects of small business operations.
+There are several different programs designed to assist with various aspects of small business operations.

-The SBA 7(a) loan program is the SBA’s primary small business financing program.
-These loans are great for most small businesses as they can be used for nearly any application.
+The 7(a) loan program is the primary small business financing program.
+These are great for most small businesses as they can be used for nearly any application.

-In addition to the 7(a) loan program, the SBA offers other loan programs, such as:
+In addition to the 7(a) loan program, the Small Business Administration offers other programs, such as:

 These programs are meant to provide assistance to small businesses with special needs.
-For example, a small business that is affected by a natural disaster can use an SBA disaster recovery loan to avoid going out of business.
+For example, a small business that is affected by a natural disaster can use a disaster recovery loan to avoid going out of business.

-Loan limits depend on the type of loan you apply for.
+Borrowing limits depend on the type you apply for.

-For standard 7(a) loans, small businesses can borrow a maximum of $5 million.
-The SBA will guarantee 85% for loans up to $150,000 and 75% for loans greater than that.
+For standard 7(a) options, small businesses can borrow a maximum of $5 million.
+The SBA will guarantee 85% for balances up to $150,000 and 75% for balances greater than that.

-7(a) small loans have a maximum loan amount of $350,000.
-The SBA guarantee is the same for these loans as it is for standard 7(a) loans.
+The 7(a) small loans have a maximum loan amount of $350,000.
+The guarantee is the same for these as it is for standard 7(a).

 Interest Rates & Terms

-Since the SBA guarantees a significant portion of these loans, lenders are able to offer very competitive interest rates and terms.
+Since the Small Business Administration guarantees a significant portion of these debts, lenders are able to offer very competitive interest rates and terms.

 - Repayment term

-The repayment term for an SBA 7(a) loan can be as long as 25 years for commercial real estate.
-Loans used for working capital can have terms of up to seven years.
-For equipment, loan terms can be up to 10 years.
+The repayment term for an 7(a) can be as long as 25 years for commercial real estate.
+Debts used for working capital can have terms of up to seven years.
+For equipment, terms can be up to 10 years.

 - Approval time

 It’s always better to get your money sooner rather than later.
-While disbursement times vary on a case-by-case basis, the SBA tends to offer fast turnaround time.
+While disbursement times vary on a case-by-case basis, they tend to offer fast turnaround time.

-For standard 7(a) loans, the SBA is usually able to respond to applications within 5-10 business days.
+For standard 7(a) options, they are usually able to respond to applications within 5-10 business days.

-If you need your money as fast as possible, the SBA offers SBA Express loans.
-For these loans, the SBA will review your application within 36 hours.
+If you need your money as fast as possible, the Small Business Administration offers SBA Express.
+For these options, they will review your application within 36 hours.

 After approval, it typically takes 30 to 90 days to receive funding.

-For loans under $25,000, the SBA does not require lenders to secure collateral.
+For balances under $25,000, they do not require lenders to secure collateral.
 Though lenders may still require you to offer collateral, depending on your financial circumstances.

-For loans over $350,000, the SBA requires lenders to secure as much collateral as possible up to the total amount of the loan.
+For balancesover $350,000, they require lenders to secure as much collateral as possible up to the total amount.

 SBA 7(a) Loan Requirements

-Since the SBA does not lend money itself, the requirements for these loans depend on your lender.
+Since the government does not lend money itself, the requirements for these options depend on your lender.

 That being said, there are a few standard requirements that you will likely have to meet, including:

-● A 10% down payment, if using your loan for real estate
+- A 10% down payment, if using your funds for real estate

 The business must also be a for-profit business in the United States.
 You may also need to meet certain size standards.

-Applying for an SBA loan is similar to applying for any other small business loan.
+Applying is similar to applying for any other small business debt funding.
 It’s important to be prepared for this process in order to get your funding as quickly as possible.

-Just follow a few steps to get started on your SBA loan application.
+Just follow a few steps to get started on your application.

-As previously mentioned, the SBA 7(a) loan program is right for most small businesses.
+As previously mentioned, the SBA 7(a) program is right for most small businesses.

-That being said, there are several other loan programs to help businesses in unique circumstances.
+That being said, there are several other programs to help businesses in unique circumstances.